Master of Arts in Theology & Culture: Ministry

 Building on the foundation of the Common Curriculum, the MATC core curriculum includes courses on the biblical text, critical and contextual reading, Christian history, constructive theology, spiritual formation, mission, and transformational leadership.
 Our MATC core courses are taught in deeply contextual ways, by paying attention to the local and attending to the ways that meaning and context shape one another.

 This curriculum is designed to prepare students to engage their particular vocational context with robust theological thinking skills, contextual understandings of the scriptures and the world, and a hopeful imagination for serving God and neighbor through transforming relationships.
-Using an integrative approach, you will engage the MATC core coursework alongside colleagues across the three programs but with degree-specific assignments that allow you to deepen your knowledge and apply learning in your chosen field and vocational pathway.
+Using an integrative approach, you will engage the MATC core coursework alongside colleagues across the three specializations but with specific assignments that allow you to deepen your knowledge and apply learning in your chosen field and vocational pathway.
 Our students and classrooms go beyond traditional learning.
 Students at The Seattle School not only have permission, but are encouraged to rethink, challenge, create, and recreate in their goals to reimagine ministry vocations and communities.

 Specialized Coursework